AI4Finance-Foundation/ElegantRL/docs/source/index.rst

-`ElegantRL <https://github.com/AI4Finance-Foundation/ElegantRL>`_ is an open-source massively parallel framework for DRL algorithms implemented in PyTorch.
+`ElegantRL <https://github.com/AI4Finance-Foundation/ElegantRL>`_ is an open-source massively parallel framework for deep reinforcement learning (DRL) algorithms implemented in PyTorch.
 We aim to provide a *next-generation* framework that embraces recent breakthroughs in massively parallel simulation, ensemble methods, and population-based training.

 ElegantRL features strong **scalability**, **elasticity** and **lightweightness**, and allows users to conduct **efficient** training on either one GPU or hundreds of GPUs: